gianordoli/autocomplete_archive/_papers/testing_protocols/README.md

 ### Test Goals and Method

-The prototype was sent to 10 people as a link to the address [http://54.204.173.108:3112/](54.204.173.108:3112/), by email.
+A link to the prototype ([http://54.204.173.108:3112/](54.204.173.108:3112/)) was sent to 10 people by email.
 Users were either journalists or designers, closer to the expert spectrum of the audience.
+The approach was a mix of expert interview and qualitative research.

-The ones who were not familiar with the project yet were provided with a brief explanation about the data source.
-They were prompted to write down their responses to the prototype's interface, visualization, and concept.
-For each of those, I had the expectation to evaluate specifically:
+The users who were not familiar with the project were provided with a brief explanation about the data source.
+All participants were prompted to write down their responses to the prototype's interface, visualization, and concept.
+For each of those, I had the expectation to evaluate:

 * Functional aspects of the interface: navigation, responsiveness, and interaction.
 * Visualization aspects: comparisons, data structure and hierarchy.
-Also, the response to the "slow data" approach.
+Also, the response to the *slow data* approach.
 * Conceptual aspects: interest in the data — both in what it shows and how it "works."

 ### User Feedback